harvard-dce/mh-opsworks/README.dce-auth.md

           }
         }

-* Redeploy your cluster and restart matterhorn.
+* Redeploy your cluster and restart opencast.
 Videos uploaded previously may not work correctly because the full URLs are rendered into the database and media packages.